Santa Monica Civic Auditorium

 The Civic Auditorium was the work of Santa Monica resident and internationally-known architect Welton Becket.
 Becket’s large firm completed important commissions in many cities around the globe.
 In Los Angeles his numerous high-profile projects included the Federal Building, the Music Center, and the Capitol Records building in Hollywood.

-Aside from its importance as an excellent example of Modernist style by a well-known architect, the Civic Auditorium boasts other notable elements, particularly in the interior.
+Aside from its importance as an excellent example of Mid-Century Modern style by a well-known architect, the Civic Auditorium boasts other notable elements, particularly in the interior.
 The auditorium’s superior acoustics were designed by renowned acoustics expert and UCLA physics professor and Chancellor, Vern Knudsen.
 In the 1950s, Knudsen was the world’s leading authority on architectural acoustics.
 The auditorium also features a hydraulic floor that can be tilted to accommodate everything from sporting events to concerts.
 At the time of its construction it was state-of-the-art and the largest such floor in the country.

 Over the decades the Civic Auditorium has hosted countless events and performances ranging from Ella Fitzgerald to Bob Dylan to the Beach Boys.
 It was also home, for several years in the 1960s, to the Academy Awards.
 It retains its integrity today both as a unique focal point for the civic center and as a community gathering place for Santa Monicans.